SKallDay/Shopify-Shoppie/README.md

 This project was bootstrapped with create-react-app.

-Supported by testin from React Testing Libary and Jest
+Supported by testing from React Testing Libary and Jest

 ## Setup
 Run this project locally by cloning repository.